bigdavedev/flappy_bird/README.md

 ========

-In order to build this project it is recommended to create a file called `CMakeUserPresets.json` in the root folder and add the following (assuming Windows):
+In order to build this project it is recommended to create a file called `CMakeUserPresets.json` in the root folder and add the following:

+### Windows
 ```json
 {
   "version": 6,